jbrismor/WaveNeXt/README.md

 ## 🛠️ Experimental Design

-The study is structured into four progressive phases, moving from baseline replication to advanced generalization across heterogeneous sea states.
+The study is structured into five progressive phases, moving from baseline replication to advanced generalization across heterogeneous sea states.

 ### Phase 1: Replication
 We first replicate the results of ([*Portillo Juan et al. (2026)*](https://www.sciencedirect.com/science/article/pii/S1463500325001416)) to establish a valid baseline and ensure fair comparison.